 FOREWORD

-This document is the Operational Document OD 316-3 Assessment Procedures for the Acceptance of Applicant ExCBs seeking to participate in the IECEx Certified Service Facilities Scheme – Part 3: Ex installation and initial inspection of Ex installations in order to issue IECEx Certificates to Service Facilities providing Ex installation and initial inspection services.
+This document is the Operational Document IECEx OD 316-3 Assessment Procedures for the Acceptance of Applicant ExCBs seeking to participate in the IECEx Certified Service Facilities Scheme – Part 3: Ex installation and initial inspection in order to issue IECEx Certificates to Service Facilities providing Ex installation and initial inspection services.

 A listing of currently approved ExCBs is maintained on the IECEx website: www.iecex.com.